Pato546/structural_analysis/README.rst

 .. note::

-    There is only one only one solver which is working as of this commit and the project is not ready to be used.
+    There is only one solver which is working as of this commit and the project is not ready to be used.

 .. attention::